Athanaze/Freecad-easy-reflections/README.md

 # Note

 Tested on linux only (Kernel: 5.4.31-1-MANJARO) but should work flawlessly on other platforms.
+Tested on FreeCAD 0.18 stable.

 ## Credits